ProdriveTechnologies/system-performance-analyzer/README.md

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.
 ### **Did you fix whitespace, format code, or make a purely cosmetic patch?**
-Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of SPA will generally not be accepted.
+Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of the SPA tool will generally not be accepted.
 ### **Do you intend to add a new feature or change an existing one?**
 * Suggest your change by opening an issue

 ### **Do you have questions about the source code or usage?**
-* Ask any question about how to use voyager by opening a blank issue.
+* Ask any question about how to use the SPA tool by opening a blank issue.

 ## License
 [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/)